 Multiple SanDisk flash memory cards, 16GB, 8GB, 4GB purchased over the previous 15+ years (mostly retired)

 Camera Bags - learn what's in my camera bag and how to choose the right bag

-- Nik Software Complete Collection 3 and 4 (including Color Efex, Viveza, Silver Efex, HDR Efex, Dfine, Sharpner etc.) - Various professional printing lab vendors for wall prints, canvases, albums, books, DVD slideshow production etc.
+Nik Software Complete Collection 3 and 4 (including Color Efex, Viveza, Silver Efex, HDR Efex, Dfine, Sharpner etc.) - before they were acquired by Google

+Various professional printing lab vendor software for wall prints, canvases, albums, books, DVD slideshow production etc.

 Last but not least, I shoot RAW on 99.9% occasions, unless I run out of memory cards.